 Kathryn graduated with a Bachelor of Engineering (Civil) from McGill University in 2015.
 After graduating, she spent a year in Nepal rebuilding sustainable, durable homes following the 2015 Gorkha earthquake.
 She returned to the U.S. to complete a Master of Science in civil engineering at the University of New Hampshire, while simultaneously working for the City of Cambridge (MA, USA) in net-zero energy planning.
 Looking forward, Kathryn’s goal is to continue contributing to the field of sustainable, intelligent energy and infrastructure.
 At Concordia, her research focuses on the effects of occupant behavior on building and city energy use.

-Nastaran Alishahi is currently studying for a Master’s in Building Engineering at Concordia University.
+Nastaran Alishahi completed a Master’s in Building Engineering at Concordia University in 2021.
 She holds a BSc in Architectural Engineering and a MEng in Project and Construction Management.
 Her areas of interest are occupancy, building performance and its integration with BIM.
 The aim of Nastaran’s current research is occupancy estimation using WiFi data to optimize building operations.
+As of 2022, she works at Brainbox AI.

-Erin Gaucher-Loksts is currently a M.A.Sc student under the supervision of Dr. Andreas Athienitis and Dr. Mohamed Ouf and a Research Assistant in a government of Canada research facility at CanmetENERGY- Varennes.
-Her research focuses on the integration of heat pumps and building integrated photovoltaics with thermal recovery (BIPV/T) in a passive solar home.
-Her work includes analyzing the energy efficiency as well as the flexibility of systems through simulations
+Erin Gaucher-Loksts completed her MASc under the supervision of Dr. Andreas Athienitis and Dr. Mohamed Ouf.
+Her research focused on the integration of heat pumps and building integrated photovoltaics with thermal recovery (BIPV/T) in a passive solar home.
+Her work included analyzing the energy efficiency as well as the flexibility of systems through simulations.
+As of 2022, she works as a Researcher at a Government of Canada research facility at CanmetENERGY- Varennes.